 Tone-quality originates in the tubes that gleam and glow in your radio set.
-All tubes may look alike-but prove their difference through long hours of faithful service.
+All tubes may look alike-but

 Remember "The Deciding Line" when next you buy tubes.

 You will find a complete showing of Cunningham Tubes at Booth No. 47 at the Radio Show.